entropy-data/entropy-data-ce/azure/README.md

 Compile bicep file to Azure Resource Manager template

 ```
-az bicep build --file datamesh-manager-ce.bicep --outfile datamesh-manager-ce.json
+az bicep build --file entropy-data-ce.bicep --outfile entropy-data-ce.json
 ```

 Get help, reporting bugs and feature requests
 --

-Community support is offered [in Slack in the channel #datamesh-manager](https://datacontract.com/slack).
+Community support is offered [in Slack in the channel #entropy-data](https://datacontract.com/slack).

 Want to report a bug or request a feature?
-Open an [issue](https://github.com/datamesh-manager/datamesh-manager-ce/issues/new).
+Open an [issue](https://github.com/entropy-data/entropy-data-ce/issues/new).